 Skyfire on the left, SunsetWx on the right, taken 3 hours before sunset.
-Skyfire shows 50%-60% chance of photogenic sunset.
+Skyfire shows a 50%-60% chance of photogenic sunset.
 SunsetWx rates sunset as “poor”.

 April 19, 2017

 Skyfire on the left, SunsetWx on the right, taken 8 hours before sunset.
-Skyfire shows 50%-60% chance of colorful sunset.
+Skyfire shows a 50%-60% chance of colorful sunset.
 SunsetWx rates sunset as “average”.